zarthur/CSCC-Fundamentals-Android-Notes/week_06/readme.md

 represent checked exceptions.

-An **unchecked** or **runtime exception** is an exception that doesn't need to be handled.
-Runtime exceptions often represent a coding mistake.
+An **unchecked** or **runtime exception** is an exception that doesn't need to be handled or can't be handled well ahead of time.
+If possible, code that often generates runtime exceptions should be rewritten.
-Rather than writing code to handle these exceptions caused by mistakes, one should instead fix the coding mistake.
 This was the design philosophy behind the decision to implement both checked and unchecked exceptions in Java.
-Often, however, you will see code for handling unchecked exceptions such as NumberFormatException which we encountered earlier.
+Sometimes, unchecked exceptions cannot be avoided and occur often enough that we will add code to handle them; one example is NumberFormatException which we encountered earlier.

 ## Throwing Exceptions
 When exceptions occur in the code we write, one option we have for dealing with